 The only way to install Yosemite is from the Apple Apps Store.
 But the earlier version of Mac with Leopard OS doesn’t have access to App store.
 Access to App store came with Snow Leopard.
 So if you are using an older OS version, you need to upgrade to Mac OS x 10.6 Snow Leopard.
 Snow Leopard can be bought at $29.

 Whether you are using Snow Leopard, Lion Mountain Lion or Mavericks, make sure the OS is up to date.
 Just click on Apple Logo at the top left part of the screen, then select Software Update.

-If you have third party apps installed, make sure it is up to date.
+If you have third-party apps installed, make sure it is up to date.
 Third party App developers may release updates for their Apps to make it Yosemite ready.
-Go to App Store App, select updates button in toolbar and select update all.
+Go to App Store App, select updates button in the toolbar and select update all.

-If the App was purchased elsewhere, go to the developer website and check if any update is released.
+If the App was purchased elsewhere, go to the developer website and check if an update is released.
 You can also use the Help option -> check for updates.

 Remove old and unnecessary software

 You may have very old software or Apps that you don’t use anymore.
 Go through the list of Apps and remove the unwanted ones.
 This will help reduce instances of compatibility issues and help in a smooth upgrade.